Globo shows beef between Rodrigo and Douglas during voting

-During today’s edition of “BBB 22” (TV Globo), the station aired the discussion between Rodrigo and Douglas Silva, which took place during the vote in the confessional and, therefore, was not shown during the live program on yesterday.
+During Monday’s edition of “BBB 22” (TV Globo), the station aired the discussion between Rodrigo and Douglas Silva, which took place during the vote in the confessional and, therefore, was not shown during the live program. from last night.

 Douglas was annoyed after Rodrigo pressured Eliezer, who was immunized by him and was entitled to an indication, to put the actor on the wall.